Welcome to your New Home

 Links on Money Saving Tips

-In order to complete your Pre-Tenancy training and receive the keys to your new home you will need to watch the video below.
+In order to complete your Pre-Move in training and receive the keys to your new home you will need to watch the information video..

 Following this, to show us that you have completed the training, please click on the following link to complete your pre tenancy quiz.
-Pre-Tenancy Quiz Link
+Pre-Move in Quiz Link

 This comprises of 10 questions which you must answer correctly in order to pass and in order to complete your training.